actions-marketplace-validations/natanlao_perl-critic-action/README.md

 ## What it does

 Runs Perl::Critic using Docker and outputs annotations.
+You can tweak what to criticize in your .perltidyrc.

 ## Example usage